-Thailand (formerly Siam) is one of the top coffee producers in the world as of 2014.
+Thailand is one of the top coffee producers in the world as of 2014.
 The country is ranked third among producing countries of Asia with Robusta accounting for 99% of its production.
-In 1891, the Board of Trade’s Journal noted: “that at the time, coffee cultivation, in a suitable locality and under favourable conditions, offered more remunerative prospects than any other agricultural enterprise, but that Java did not export more than one-third of the amount which that island used to produce.”
+Robusta (Coffea canephora) is the chief crop grown in the country which provides a substantial economic return.
+Arabica is grown in northern Thailand.

 Thailand is nowadays able to produce high-quality grades.
 In 2015 two types of coffee (Doi Tung and Doi Chaang) received a geographically protected trademark of the EU.
 This is comparable to Champagne, Parma ham or wine from Bordeaux.